scottwon/SEIRSModelSimulation_CourseProjectForComplexNetworkAnalysis/README.md

 1. If the linkage possibility is below a certain value, most people will develop resistance to the message eventually.
 Only a small fraction of people will become the advocates of the new messages and form a latent subculture.
 Because the messages are spread at a low rate, a small proportion of people will stay naive to the messages.

 2. If the linkage possibility is beyond a certain value, the public will fall into two distinct groups: the pros and the cons.
-This is the case of a heated debated issue: most people have definite attitudes and few people are equivocal about the issue.
+This is the case of a heated debated issue: most people have definite attitudes and few people is equivocal about the issue.

 3. If the linkage possibility falls into a certain range, then the attitudes of the public will alter periodically.
 In reality, fashion might spread like this.